Pinched Curvature in Heintze Groups of Carnot-type

-We use the properties that sectional curvature has in symmetric spaces to motivate the definition of the metric we will put on Heintze groups of Carnot-type.
-In particular we make the following observation, which is well-known.
 Recall that a vertical vector is one such that $V \in \mathfrak{heis}^\perp$, the space of which must be one-dimensional by \cite{Heintze74_Homogeneous}.
-The following proposition can be found to be a consequence of Proposition~3.16 in \cite{QP}, proven for generic 3-step Carnot solvmanifolds.
-It should be stated that Eberlein and Heber's 3-step Carnot solvmanifold is, to us, a Heintze group of Carnot-type with derived subgroup of step 2.
-We provide an independent proof of this fact in the appendix, due to its importance in motivating the main result.
+The following proposition can be found to be a consequence of Proposition~3.16 in \cite{QP}, proven for arbitrary Heintze groups of Carnot-type with derived subgroup of step 2.

 \begin{prop}{\cite{QP}} Consider the Riemannian manifold $\K \Hyp^n$ for $\K \in \{ \R, \C, \Quat, \Oct\}$ viewed as an upper half-space with derived subalgebra $\mathfrak{heis} =\K^n \oplus \text{\emph{Im}} (\mathbb{K})$, normalized so that the supremum of its sectional curvature is $-1$.
 This space has the following curvature properties ($V,W \in T_p \K \Hyp^n$, $V$ vertical):